bleds1/sba/content/posts/2025-05-27-Micklegate-Arts-Trail-2025.md

 You can see the work of 35 local artists in 20+ shops, restaurants, cafes and more all over Micklegate, York!

-Chosen and hosted by the traders themselves, this is a true community event, devised by Navigators Art for the York Festival of Ideas.
-This year we’ve added music, spoken word and art demonstrations in The Artful Dodger Bar, The Falcon and The Hooting Owl Distillery York throughout the two weeks of the project.
+Chosen and hosted by the traders themselves, this is a true community event, devised by [Navigators Art ](https://www.instagram.com/navigatorsart/) for the [York Festival of Ideas](https://yorkfestivalofideas.com/2025/).
+This year we’ve added music, spoken word and art demonstrations in [The Artful Dodger Bar](https://the-artful-dodger.co.uk/), [The Falcon](https://www.thefalconyork.com/) and [The Hooting Owl Distillery](https://hootingowl.co.uk/) throughout the two weeks of the project.

-A visitor's guide with a map and events schedule is available from Visit York, City Screen, York Explore, and participating venues along Micklegate.
+A visitor's guide with a map and events schedule is available from [Visit York](https://visityork.org/), [City Screen ](https://www.picturehouses.com/cinema/city-screen-picturehouse), [York Explore](https://exploreyork.org.uk/), and participating venues along [Micklegate](https://duckduckgo.com/?t=ffab&q=micklegate+york&iaxm=maps).

 **LAUNCH DAY is 12 till 5 pm on SATURDAY 31st MAY.**